SwedbankPay/developer.swedbankpay.com/checkout-v3/business/seamless-view.md

 phone number.

 {:.text-center}
-![screenshot of the authenticated implementation seamless view checkin][login-checkin]
+![screenshot of the business implementation seamless view checkin][login-checkin]

 A known payer will be sent directly to the payment menu shown further below.
 If we detect that the payer is new, we give them the option to store their details